-I knew it would took me a while to write this one, I did not want to rush my thoughts just to be the first one to get the story out.
-I also had to wait for pics and a write up from Roceli Muñoz and professional pictures from Karen Brodie as well.
+I knew it would take me a while to write this one, and I did not want to rush my thoughts just to be the first one to get the story out.
+I also had to wait for pics and a write up from Roceli Munoz and professional pictures from Karen Brodie as well.
 Not to mention every time I sat down to write about our afternoon at Victoria House, I got so excited that my mind went racing in 100 different directions.
-I became flooded with the movie that keeps running in my head about everyone joining together and making a big difference for the health and safety of our island from top to bottom for residents, visitors and animals.
+I became flooded with the movie that keeps running in my head about everyone joining together and making a big difference for the health and safety of our island from top to bottom for residents, visitors, and animals.

-After hearing Marlon’s story, the following write up is a compilation of Roceli Muñoz and myself along with San Pedro Belize Red Cross Volunteers Steve Falcone, Shirlee Arnould and Mike Memeo doing first aid fact checking and giving their input based on the 2 videos.
+After hearing Marlon’s story, the following write up is a compilation of Roceli Munoz and myself along with San Pedro Belize Red Cross Volunteers Steve Falcone, Shirlee Arnould, and Mike Memeo doing first aid fact checking and giving their input based on the 2 videos.

-3 weeks or so after Marlon took his first aid training, he found himself in an emergency situation where he was called upon to act fast and use his new skills to save he life of 10 year old Mirna Graciela Paguada.
+3 weeks or so after Marlon took his first aid training, he found himself in an emergency situation where he was called upon to act fast and use his new skills to save the life of 10 year old Mirna Graciela Paguada.

 Marlon could tell by her color she was not well and after doing a few fast back blows to try and dislodge the marble, he could see the girl was turning blue and going unresponsive.
 Marlon laid her on the ground and started doing chest compressions.
-He remembered that you switch from back blows an abdominal thrusts to CPR when a choking person turns blue because their heart has stopped pumping oxygenated blood.
+He remembered that you switch from back blows an abdominal thrusts to CPR when a choking person turns blue, because their heart has stopped pumping oxygenated blood.
 At the same time Marlon was administering CPR on Mirna, he called for her brother Dixon to help by the dory (small flat bottomed fishing boat), so they could get to the Holy Cross Anglican School.

-From that night on (December 31, 2013) Marlon will always be a Hero for that family and those of us who know him – we have much respect.
+From that night on (December 31, 2013) Marlon will always be a hero for that family and those of us who know him – we have much respect.
 What could have been a very heart-breaking start of 2014 for the Paguada family of five, turned out to have a very happy ending because of Marlon Gonzalez.
 It is remarkable to see Mirna out riding her bicycle, knowing she is still alive and has her whole life ahead of her.
-The events that led up to and the unfolding of Marlon’s heroic actions are proof that together we can make a difference in the lives of our community and we do truly make a great team.
+The events that led up to and the unfolding of Marlon’s heroic actions are proof that together we can make a difference in the lives of our community, and we do truly make a great team.

 Victoria House Resort is to be commended for having an extremely high number of their staff in first aid training.
-They are regulars at San Pedro Belize Red Cross classes and they are big fans of Bandage International who does an annual additional training onsite for their staff.
+They are regulars at San Pedro Belize Red Cross classes and they are big fans of Bandage International, who does an annual additional training onsite for their staff.

 Props to Lara at Romantic Travel Belize for being in the right place at the right time to hear Marlon’s miraculous story and letting the San Pedro Red Cross know.
 You can read her account of the event on on True Story of Heroism in San Mateo that reads like an Indiana Jones movie.

 Special thanks to Karen Brodie Photography for doing a wonderful photo shoot for the Paguada family.
-Evlyn and Wilson the two youngest children both loved the camera as you will see from Karen’s Pictures below.
+Evlyn and Wilson, the two youngest children both loved the camera, as you will see from Karen’s Pictures below.

-Although this story is about a life being saved, it is much more than that.
+Although this story is about a life being saved, it is so much more than that.
 It is a story of true human spirit.
-A story of a small community coming together to make Ambergris Caye island safe and turning what could have been a tragic start to the New Year info a reason to celebrate.
-When I opened Karen’s email yesterday at Carlo and Ernie’s Runway Bar and Grill I fell in love with the first picture and this whole story on a deeper level.
+A story of a small community coming together to make Ambergris Caye island safe and turning what could have been a tragic start to the New Year into a reason to celebrate.
+When I opened Karen’s email yesterday at Carlo and Ernie’s Runway Bar and Grill, I fell in love with the first picture and this whole story on a deeper level.
 As I added the close ups I really stopped to look at Mirna and think about how amazing it is that she is still alive.